 - 1. Areas that are cut off from the main parcel by existing land uses, improvements, topographical features or previous conveyances so that no means of access can be reasonably provided, and the land is isolated and unavailable for development; - 2.
-Areas located below the normal high water mark of water bodies (ponds, rivers, streams or brooks) abutting or located on the parcel; - 3.
-Areas located in the 100 year floodplain as designated on the most recently adopted Flood Insurance Rate Map and the Flood Hazard Area Map of the National Flood Insurance Program for the town of North Yarmouth; - 4.
-Areas within 250 feet of the Royal River, Chandler Brook and the East Branch; - 5.
+Areas located below the normal high water mark of water bodies (ponds, rivers, streams or brooks) abutting or located on the parcel;

+- 3. Areas located in the one hundred (100) year floodplain as designated on the most recently adopted Flood Insurance Rate Map and the Flood Hazard Area Map of the National Flood Insurance Program forthe town of North Yarmouth; - 4.
+Areas within two hundred fifty (250) feet of the Royal River, Chandler Brook and the East Branch; - 5.
 Areas classified as wetlands as defined by the Maine Natural Resources Protection Act. - 6.
 Areas which have been created by filling or draining a pond or wetland; - 7.
 Areas consisting of un-reclaimed gravel pits, unless the subdivision application includes a reclamation plan; - 8.
-Areas having slopes greater than 20 percent; - 9.
+Areas having slopes greater than twenty percent (20%); - 9.
 Areas having very poorly drained soils, and - 10.
 Areas subject to existing rights-of-ways or easements.

-In addition, 15 percent of the total acreage of the site remaining after subtracting those areas listed above shall be deducted as an allowance for roads, parking and rights of way, whether or not the actual area devoted to roads is greater or less than 15 percent.
-However, the 15 percent deduction shall not be subtracted when there are no roads planned as part of a subdivision.
+In addition, fifteen (15%) percent of the total acreage of the site remaining after subtracting those areas listed above shall be deducted as an allowance for roads, parking and rights of way, whether or not the actual area devoted to roads is greater or less than fifteen (15%) percent.
+However, the fifteen (15%) percent deduction shall notbe subtracted when there are no roads planned as part of a subdivision.